 5.7 SAFEDRUGBOT

-Doctors also have a virtual assistant chatbot that supplies them with necessary info – Safedrugbot.
+Clinicians and doctors also have a virtual assistant chatbot that supplies them with necessary info – Safedrugbot.
 This tool is not your typical chatbot for hospitals.
 The bot offers healthcare providers data the right information on drug dosage, adverse drug effects, and the right therapeutic option for various diseases.

 Safedrugbot functions as a chatbot for doctors, running doctor’s queries against an extensive drug database.
 This healthcare chatbot also helps medics with up-to-date information on drug prescription and overall health tips for breastfeeding mothers.
+The only key feature this product lacks is probably e-prescribing.

 5.8 HYRO